 - Friedrichswerdersche Kirche (free admission) with a collection of 19th-century German sculptures.

-- Gemäldegalerie with its collection of German and Dutch Old Masters and Italian paintings.
+- Gemäldegalerie — German and Dutch Old Masters and Italian paintings.

-- Kunstgewerbemuseum (Decorative Arts)
+- Kunstgewerbemuseum (Decorative Arts).

 - Musical Instruments Museum near the Berliner Philharmonie.

-- Neues Museum with bust of Nefertiti.
+- Neues Museum — Pre and Early History, Egyptian Collection with bust of Nefertiti.

-- Pergamon Museum with Ishtar Gate — the whole Pergamonmuseum will be closed from 23 October 2023 until 2027.
+- Pergamon Museum with Ishtar Gate — the whole Pergamonmuseum is closed from 2023 until 2027.
+Some Greek sculptures are shown in the

 - Pergamon Museum Panorama Exhibition with Asisi panoramic painting and Greek statues.